openhwgroup/cve2/README.md

 # CV32E20 RISC-V Core

-CV32E20 is a production-quality open source source 32-bit RISC-V CPU core written in SystemVerilog.
+CV32E20 is a production-quality open source 32-bit RISC-V CPU core written in SystemVerilog.
 The CPU core is heavily parametrizable and well-suited for embedded control applications.
 CV32E20 is being extensively verified and has seen multiple tape-outs.
 CV32E20 supports the Integer (I) or Embedded (E),